KZZU-FM: Switch to KZZU

 In 1984, the radio stations were sold to Highsmith Broadcasting, while King Broadcasting kept KREM-TV.
 At the time, different stations could not share the same call sign if they had different owners, with the AM becoming KHIT, while the FM station became KZZU-FM.

-The station called itself "KZZU The Zoo" and "93 Zoo FM", spearheaded by Program Director Bill Stairs.
+The station called itself "KZZU The Zoo" and "93 Zoo FM", launched by Program Director Bill Stairs.
 The Top 40 format once heard on the AM was switched to the FM station, complete with a "morning zoo".
-The "Breakfast Boys Morning Show" (first hosted by Jim Arnold and Craig Johnson, then Arnold and Dave Sposito, then later with Sposito and Ken Hopkins) played the top hits and discussed pop culture.
-Popular KZZU DJs at the time included Pete Jensen, Jamie Patrick, Lyn Daniels, Casey Christopher, Sean Rivers, Kevin James, Steve Hawk, Paul Gray, Rachel Brooks, Doug Inman and Jeffrey Parker.
+The "Breakfast Boys Morning Show" (first hosted by Jim Arnold and Lee St. Michaels.
+After Michaels departed, Arnold teamed with Craig Johnson, then Arnold and Dave Sposito, then later with Sposito and Ken Hopkins) played the top hits and discussed pop culture.
+Notable full-time air personalities included Eric Funk, Todd Brandt, Bo Rafferty, Pete Jensen, Brian Christian, Chuck Matheson, Scott Phillips, Casey Christopher, Lyn Daniels, Dan Roberts, Ronnie Blackwood, Jamie Patrick, Devin James, DK Erickson, Paul Gray and Harrison Wood.

 Through the 1980s and 1990s, KZZU aired a mainstream top 40 format.
 As the 1990s went on, the format shifted toward a more rhythmic contemporary direction with a slight focus on hip hop artists from the Inland Northwest.
+For a time in 1996 the playlist was so rhythmic magazines shifted the zoo to their rhythmic panel.
+The Zoo continued with a rhythmic lean through the rest of the 90s.
 In the early 2000s, changing tastes towards rock music and increased competition caused KZZU to move more towards a rock-leaning Top 40 as hip hop fell to the lower end of its playlist.
 In its last year as "93 Zoo FM", the station was noted in having an all-female DJ line up with the exception of Rick Dees and Hollywood Hamilton on Sundays.